 Former Kansas City government employees settled an asbestos lawsuit for $80 million against Jackson County, Missouri, and Kansas City-based U.S. Engineering, just one month before the trial was scheduled to start.

 The Kansas City Star reports that the lawsuit was filed by over 7,000 peopled who’d been in the Kansas City courthouse, including jail inmates, lawyers, jurors, and more.
-The $80 million will ensure that the plaintiffs have the access and means to ongoing medical screenings and evaluations that specifically look for asbestos-related illnesses.
+The $80 million will ensure that the plaintiffs have access and means to ongoing medical screenings and evaluations that specifically look for asbestos-related illnesses.

 The class-action lawsuit was filed in 2015 by former Kansas City workers, Jeanne Morgan and David Elsea, who wanted nothing more than to receive medical care and screenings for life.
 They’re both frightened by the possibility that they’re in danger of developing mesothelioma, an aggressive form of cancer that strikes after people have been exposed to asbestos.

 Thousands of others who were in the courthouse for at least 80 hours (a qualification to join the lawsuit) followed suit.
 Anyone who was (and can prove) that they were in the Kansas City courthouse for at least 80 hours, between the years of 1986 and 2007, is eligible for free medical screenings, X-rays, evaluations, and blood screenings for life.

 Asbestos in the Courthouse